 All of your favourite characters will be there and families are encouraged to wear their PJs.
 Throughout the journey, the story will be retold by the singing Chefs.
 Families can watch the events unfold while sipping their hot chocolate and eating their cookie.

-Of course, the kids will get to meet the main character from the story, Father Christmas.
 Each child receives a gift, a Silver Sleigh Bell and if you have purchased the book, Santa may even sign it for you.

 On returning back to the station, children get to check if they are on the naughty or nice list.
 They also get to write their own list to Santa.
 It is an enchanting experience that families are sure to remember.